iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Information over -simplified, misleading, & not reliable.
 Political Correctness is very Dominant & over-riding information.<br> :date: __2020-09-29 23:04:13__

 > We can no longer trust the CDC.<br> :date: __2020-09-03 02:55:12__

-> Case count for covid is not available.
-Covid information is too bast it lacks its own menu or search box.<br> :date: __2020-08-31 14:45:50__